Sayer Clinics > News

 Sayer world-leading Pudendal Neuralgia and Pelvic Pain Clinics in London

 Musculoskeletal disorders which can cause pelvic pain include sacroiliac, symphysis pubis and sacrococcygeal joint dysfunction.
-Coccyx injury, dislocation and nerve irritation as well as compression in the lower thoracic, lumbar and sacral plexi may be involved in pelvic pain.
-Longterm pain-avoidance 'antalgic' postures and lack of mobility also need to be considered as potential causes of pelvic pain.
+Coccyx injury, dislocation and nerve irritation as well as nerve compression in the lower thoracic, lumbar and sacral plexi may be involved in pelvic pain.
+Longterm pain-avoidant 'antalgic' postures and lack of mobility also need to be considered as potential causes of pelvic pain.

 Pudendal Nerve Entrapment – PNE

 The Pudendal nerve can become compressed or inflamed as it passes from the sacral and coccygeal nerve branches within self-perpetuating, deep muscle spasms close to the ischium or “sitting bones” area of the pelvis.
 Chronic referred pain or neuralgia may be felt in the perineum, genitals, abdomen and buttocks.
 Most patients have increased pain on sitting which is usually one-sided but both sides can be involved.

 Symptoms may include pain, burning, numbness and parasthesia in the pelvis near the sacrum and coccyx which can radiate throughout the pelvic floor, inner thigh, lower abdomen and groin.